axetroy/nodapt/README_zh-CN.md

 USAGE:
   virtual-node-env [OPTIONS] <ARGS...>
   virtual-node-env [OPTIONS] run <ARGS...>
-  virtual-node-env [OPTIONS] use <VERSION> <ARGS...>
+  virtual-node-env [OPTIONS] use <CONSTRAINT> <ARGS...>
+  virtual-node-env [OPTIONS] rm <CONSTRAINT> <ARGS...>
   virtual-node-env [OPTIONS] clean
-  virtual-node-env [OPTIONS] ls|list
+  virtual-node-env [OPTIONS] ls
-  virtual-node-env [OPTIONS] ls-remote|list-remote
+  virtual-node-env [OPTIONS] ls-remote

 COMMANDS:
-  run <ARGS...>              Automatically select node version to run commands use <VERSION> <ARGS...>    Use the specified version of node to run the command rm|remove <VERSION>        Remove the specified version of node that installed by virtual-node-env clean                      Remove all the node version that installed by virtual-node-env ls|list                    List all the installed node version ls-remote|list-remote      List all the available node version
+  run <ARGS...>               Automatically select node version to run commands use <CONSTRAINT> <ARGS...>  Use the specified version of node to run the command rm|remove <CONSTRAINT>      Remove the specified version of node that installed by virtual-node-env clean                       Remove all the node version that installed by virtual-node-env ls|list                     List all the installed node version ls-remote|list-remote       List all the available node version
   <ARGS...>                   Alias for 'run <ARGS...>' but shorter

 OPTIONS:
   --help|-h                   Print help information --version|-v                Print version information

 ENVIRONMENT VARIABLES:
   NODE_MIRROR                 The mirror of the nodejs download, defaults to: https://nodejs.org/dist/
                               Chinese users defaults to: https://registry.npmmirror.com/-/binary/node/ NODE_ENV_DIR                The directory where the nodejs is stored, defaults to: $HOME/.virtual-node-env DEBUG                       Print debug information when set DEBUG=1

 EXAMPLES:
   virtual-node-env node -v